bjornarhagen/bjornarhagen.no/content/en/entries/2021/07/08/are-cookies-really-the-most-important-thing-for-your-business.md

 1. Don't spy on people

-Ok, got it?
-I know it can be a lot to take in at once, so I recommend letting it all sink in for a while before reading it once more.

 ### No but really, how?

 Really, just don't use tracking software.

-In the case of Vodafone and 1&1, it seems they have some smart people who realized that they sell phones and mobile data subscriptions.
-They made this is their number one priority and de-prioritized spying on people.
+Make it your business' number one priority to sell your products/services and de-prioritized spying on people.

 It's actually possible to make a good product/service without spying on people.
-Just get your priorities straight.